 Feast of St Paul Miki and Companions, Martyrs

-In New Zealand, Waitangi Day is a Day of Prayer, remembering the Maori people and many other peoples who found their home in New Zealand; praying that divisions be removed, that equity and justice be established, and that we may all become one in the bringing forth of the Kingdom of God here on earth.
-We share this prayer today.
+In New Zealand, Waitangi Day is a Day of Prayer, remembering the Maori people and many other peoples who found their home in New Zealand, praying that divisions be removed, that equity and justice be established, and that we may all become one in the bringing forth of the Kingdom of God here on earth.

-Our invitation is to walk softly on this earth, to listen to the whispered sighs and cries, both ancient and present and to let them find a place in our hearts.
-To do no harm to people or environment by our heavy footprints, harsh words, or hard-hearted or selfish actions … rather to listen, to nurture and to heal.
-To remember that we are caretakers/caregivers for humankind and for all of creation in the fulfilment of its goodness.
+Our invitation is to open our eyes, ears and hearts to all the cries of our world and to let them find a place in our hearts.
+To do no harm to people or environment by our harsh words, or hard-hearted or critical judgments or actions … rather to listen, to nurture and to heal, from the depths of a truly passionate heart.

 Pam Storey is a member of the Passionist Faith Community at Holy Cross, Templestowe, and one of the founding members of Passionist Companions.
 After a very active and varied family, church and working life, Pam is now focusing on developing a slow spirituality.